drscream/nic-cz-dns-crawler/README.md

 Stopping works the same way as with the main process – `Ctrl-C` (or kill signal) will finish the current job(s) and exit.

+> The workers will shout at you that *"Result will never expire, clean up result key manually"*.
+This is perfectly fine, results are continually cleaned by the main process.
+Unfortunately there's no easy way to disable this message in `rq` without setting a fixed TTL.

 ## Resuming work

 Stopping the workers won't delete the jobs from Redis.
 So, if you stop the `workers.py` process and then start a new one (perhaps to use different worker count…), it will pick up the unfinished jobs and continue.